YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (buftary *BufferTArray) DeleteExclST(tptoken uint64, errstr *BufferT) error

-:code:`DeleteExclST()` wraps `ydb_delete_excl_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-delete-excl-s-ydb-delete-excl-st>`_ to delete all local variable trees except those of local variables whose names are specified in the :code:`BufferTArray` structure.
+:code:`DeleteExclST()` wraps :ref:`ydb-delete-excl-s-st-fn` to delete all local variable trees except those of local variables whose names are specified in the :code:`BufferTArray` structure.
 In the special case where :code:`elemsUsed` is zero, the method deletes all local variable trees.

 In the event that the :code:`elemsUsed` exceeds :code:`yottadb.YDB_MAX_NAMES`, the error return is ERRNAMECOUNT2HI.

-As mixing M and Go application code in the same process is now supported, make sure you understand what (sub)trees are being deleted when you use `ydb_delete_excl_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-delete-excl-s-ydb-delete-excl-st>`_.
+As mixing M and Go application code in the same process is now supported, make sure you understand what (sub)trees are being deleted when you use :ref:`ydb-delete-excl-s-st-fn`.

 ++++++++++++++++++++++++
 Go BufferTArray Dump()